Braiding Majorana corner modes in a second-order topological superconductor: Braiding process

-\textit{Braiding process --} We perform the adiabatic braiding of the MCSs by rotating the magnetic fields and adjusting the SOC ($\mathcal{H}_s$).
-Let $T$ be the time period of the \textit{cyclic} process and $t \in [0,T]$ the adiabatic parameter which controls the process; we have periodic boundary conditions $\mathcal H^{(t=0)}=\mathcal H^{(t=T)}$ and the evolution of the parameters $\bm b(t)$ and $\bm s(t)$ over a full period is shown in \bsgaps.
-Along this path in parameter space, the energy gap of the bulk Hamiltonian $\mathcal H(\bm k)$ remains wide open and practically constant, at $\approx 1.4$ in the units of $t_0$.
-The boundaries are gapped as well, which is confirmed by the non-vanishing WLO gaps (exemplified in \wccxy~at $t=T/4$); during the braiding process, the "occupied band" $\phi_x^1$ carries a $\pi$ Berry phase when $\phi_y^1$ is trivial and vice-versa, such that the second-order topological phases $(\phi_{xy},\phi_{yx}) = (\pi,0)$ and $(0,\pi)$ alternate (illustrated by the alternating background in \bsgaps).
+We perform the adiabatic braiding of the MCSs by rotating the magnetic field ($\bm b$) and adjusting the spin-singlet pairing ($\bm s$).
+Let $T$ be the time period of the \textit{cyclic} process and $t \in [0,T]$ the parameter which controls the process, such that we have periodic boundary conditions $\mathcal H^{(t=0)}=\mathcal H^{(t=T)}$.
+The evolution of the parameters $\bm b(t)$ and $\bm s(t)$ over a full period is shown in \bsinvar, where the alternations of the second-order topological states characterized by $(\phi_{xy},\phi_{yx}) = (\pi,0)$ and $(0,\pi)$ are also highlighted.
+Along this path in parameter space, the bulk and the edges remain gapped, while the energy of the degenerate MCSs is unaffected -- they remain well-separated from the bulk states by an energy gap (feature displayed in the inset of \bsinvar).
+The MCSs thus do not mix with the bulk states during the cyclic process, which we illustrate in \psiT~by computing the spatial probability density of $\ket{\,\psi_\alpha(t)\,}$ in the proposed device for several $t$ ($\alpha\in\{\text{A},\text{B}\}$).

-The energy of the degenerate midgap MCSs (labeled with $\alpha=\{\text{A},\text{B}\}$) remains unaffected during the braiding, whereas the energy of the other eigenstates is sensitive to changes in the Hamiltonian parameters (features displayed in the inset of \bsgaps).
-However, the energy gap does not close, meaning that the corner states do not mix with bulk states; \psiT~ shows the spatial probability density of the MCSs $\ket{\,\psi_\alpha(t)\,}$ in the proposed device, $P_\alpha(t;\bm r):={|| \braket{\bm r | \psi_\alpha(t)} ||}^2$, at $t$ intervals of $T/8$.